VadhirValleMendez/VadhirValleMendez/README.md

 💻 Developer | 🎮 Game Dev | 🎸 Musician | 🦵🏽 Runner
 ## About Me

-I'm a Computer Technologies Engineering student apasionado por crear y jugar videojuegos.
+I'm a Computer Technologies Engineering student passionate about creating and playing video games.
+I love challenging myself with solutions that require logic and creativity.
-Me encanta retarme a mí mismo a través de soluciones que requieren lógica y creatividad

 ## Featured Project